Skip to product information

 Width: 6.6cm Height: 3.9cm

-Yakushiji Temple East Pagoda Foundation Clay Yakishime Sake Cup - By Rakusai Onishi
+Yakushiji Temple East Pagoda base clay, Yakishime sake cup - By Rakusai Onishi

-1. Clay: the base that holds the foundations of the ancient tower
+1. Clay - the base material that holds the foundation of the ancient pagoda

-This piece is made with ancient soil collected during the repair of the base of the famous Yakushiji East Pagoda, which was built in the Nara period.
-Rich in iron and silica, this soil has held mineral crystals for 1,300 years, and even after firing, the quartz grains still glitter faintly like stardust.
-When you hold it in your palm, you can quietly feel the prayers of the Yamato earth and the ancient pagoda.
+This piece is made with a blend of ancient soil collected during repairs to the base of the eastern pagoda of Yakushiji Temple, a famous pagoda built in the Nara period.
+Rich in iron and silica, this soil has harbored mineral crystals over the course of 1,300 years, and even after firing, the quartz grains still glitter faintly like stardust.
+When you hold it in your hand, you can quietly feel the prayers of the land of Yamato and the ancient pagoda.

-2. The scene of Yakishime - the mysterious beauty of the iron surface forged by the flames
+2. The scenery of Yakishime - the mysterious beauty of the iron surface forged by the flames

 3. Shape: A hand-formed round sake cup

 The rim is slightly curved outwards and the body is gently bulged out to create a rounded cylindrical shape.
-The lower part of the body is narrowed and gathered into a low ring-shaped base, stabilizing the center of gravity and allowing it to fit comfortably in the hand.
-The rough surface, with traces of carving, accentuates the rustic texture and flickering flame.
+The lower part of the body is narrowed and has a low ring-shaped base, which stabilizes the center of gravity and makes it fit comfortably in the hand.
+The rough surface, with its scraping marks, accentuates the rustic texture and flickering flame.

 4. Functional beauty - a comfortable feel that enhances the taste of sake

-The roughness of the outer skin provides a comfortable resistance to your fingertips, the iron surface keeps you cool when pouring cold sake, and the clay body gently stores heat when pouring hot sake.
-The rim is polished thinly, so it feels light on the lips and the sake runs smoothly.
-The capacity is about 30ml, inviting you to engage in the Zen-like behavior of carefully savoring every drop.
+The rough outer surface provides a comfortable resistance to your fingertips, and when pouring cold sake, the iron surface keeps you cool, while when pouring hot sake, the clay body gently stores the heat.
+The rim is thinly polished, so it feels light on the lips and the sake finishes cleanly.
+The approximately 30ml capacity invites you to savor every drop in a Zen-like manner.

-5. The History of Yakushiji Temple - Reflecting the Prayers of "Frozen Music"
+5. History of Yakushiji Temple - Reflecting the prayer of "Frozen Music"

-Yakushiji Temple was founded at the request of Emperor Tenmu (around 680), and is said to have been moved to its current location around 710, the third year of the Wadou era, after the capital was moved to Heijō.
-Despite repeated fires and wars, the temple has been rebuilt and repaired, and the East Pagoda (completed around 730) is the only surviving tower from the Nara period, and is praised for its "frozen music."
-This work, which uses the foundation soil that was restored after the major repairs of the Reiwa era, is a symbol of the history of eternal prayer and rebirth reflected in the palm of your hand.
+Yakushiji Temple was founded at the request of Emperor Tenmu (around 680), and is said to have been moved to its current location around 710, the third year of the Wadō era, after the capital was moved to Heijō.
+Despite repeated fires and wars, the temple has been rebuilt and repaired, with the East Pagoda (completed around 730) being the only surviving pagoda from the Nara period, praised for its "frozen music."
+This work, made from the same foundation soil that was restored after a major restoration in the Reiwa era, is a symbol of the eternal history of prayer and rebirth, reflected in the palm of your hand.

 Summary

-The iron-black luster with fine silver sand sparkling and the faint color of red copper flames framing it - Onishi Rakusai's "Yakishime Sake Cup Made from the Foundation Clay of the East Pagoda of Yakushiji Temple" is a gem of a sake cup that simultaneously embraces the tranquility of wabi and the sublimity of an ancient pagoda.
-When you take a sip, the flames, the earth, and the sounds of a thousand years of Buddhist teachings will gently rise from the depths of the cup, inviting you to a quiet aftertaste.
+With its black iron luster, sparkling with fine silver sand, and a faint edge of red copper fire, Onishi Rakusai's "Yakishime Sake Cup, Made from the Clay of the East Pagoda of Yakushiji Temple," is a gem of a sake cup that simultaneously embodies the tranquility of wabi and the sublimity of an ancient pagoda.
+When you take a sip, the flames, the earth, and the sounds of a thousand years of Buddhist ritual gently rise from the depths of the cup, inviting you to a quiet, lingering aftertaste.

 We carefully package each product in a way that suits it best.